aiidateam/aiida-tutorials/docs/source/sections/qe.rst

        ...: workchain_node = submit(builder)

 And done!
-Just like that, we have prepared and submitted the whole automated process to obtain the band structure of our initial material.
+Just like that, we have prepared and submitted an automated process to obtain the band structure of silicon.
-If you want to check the status of the calculation, you can just exit the ``verdi shell`` and run:
+If you want to check the status of the calculation, you can exit the ``verdi shell`` and run:

 .. code-block:: console